Skip to main content

 Old Men's Alm House

 Frans Hals was paid well for his work, but he still often found himself in debt.
 He had many smaller debts with bakers, butchers and other shopkeepers.
 He apparently often lived on credit and didn’t pay his bills on time.
 Though he usually paid off his debts in the end.
 But sometimes a notary had to be called in, as the archives show.
-Frans Hals didn’t have huge debts or gambling debts.
-Still, it’s odd he had any debts at all: he must have earned good money from his art.
+It’s odd he had any debts at all: he must have earned good money from his art.

 During the last years of his life, he received financial support from the city in the form of a pension.
 This is quite remarkable and it shows how important the painter was to Haarlem.
 And even during that time he received commissions for large paintings.
 When he was 80, he painted two group portraits of the regents and regentesses of the Old Men’s Alms House.
 These paintings are housed in the Frans Hals Museum.
 Frans Hals died in 1666 at over 83 years old.